TuringGpt/Augment-Repos/README.md

 ## Whisper

-This app is developed to make chatting much private and easy without stealing your data!!
+This app is developed to make ecommerce safe and easy to manage.

 ### ✨ Built With